 This beautiful swimmable beach is only accessible by boat.
 Getting there usually includes a stop by the iconic Arch at Land’s End, and there are plenty of great snorkeling spots along the way as well.

-The best way to visit the Lover's Beach is with the Snorkel Tour to the Land's End Arch.
-The boat ride to this beach is half the adventure, and there are plenty of beauty and opportunities to swim and relax to enjoy once you arrive.
-It is important to mention that you cannot always disembark at the Lover's Beach, as it depends on the height of the tide.
+The boat ride to this beach is half the adventure, and there is plenty of beauty and opportunities to swim and relax to enjoy once you arrive.
+It is important to mention that you cannot always disembark at Lover's Beach, as it depends on the height of the tide.

 3. Chileno Beach